markwboyer/SPACE_combinedgame/README.md

             G - Global + deductive\
             H - Deductive + contrastive\
             I - All explanations available\

-  Press start to transition to GameScene and begin gameplay.\
-  \
-GameScene - Contains all elements of the game play, including post-round surveys.\
+MOUSE GameScene - Contains all elements of the game play, including post-round surveys.\
 \
 **Main Elements of Game**\
 The three primary scripts that control the game are: RoverDriving, AstartPathfinder, and BuildMap.